 - Wireless Power Boost adds high-performance WiFi power amplifiers to boost the wireless signals to the legal limit, giving a significant boost in speed and range.
 The router can work on WiFi DFS frequencies, unlike most routers, so it is much less vulnerable to WiFi interference from neighbors.
 In addition, AnyBeam beamforming at both 2.4 GHz and 5 GHz frequencies focuses the signal on wireless clients to further enhance performance and range.

 - Integrating the cable modem and router creates a reliable connection that reduces unwieldy wiring and power adapter clutter while conserving desk space.
 The vertical design minimizes shelf space and improves cooling while looking great in any home or office.
 A two-year warranty plus rugged lightning and power surge circuits protect your investment.
-Includes phone and web support by friendly, professional USA-based technical support specialists.
-Phone support is provided in English and Spanish.

 - 686 Mbps max speed

 - AC1900 Wi-Fi Gigabit router